blairkelly/syncit/README.md

 This is probably due to a limitation in the grunt watch script.
 My research into the problem suggests it has something to do with grunt watch trying to access a folder in its watch list that no longer exists and is not correctly handling the error that is thrown.
 One suggestion I saw was to "not watch a folder you're going to delete, but to watch it's parent."
+I have not found this to solve the problem anyhow.
 I will let this issue sit for a while in case it is fixed in the next grunt / grunt-watch releases...
 I'll live with the inconvenience for the time being, until I get fed up and fix it myself.
 */